serversideup/spin/docs/content/docs/4.command-reference/vault.md

 - `encrypt`: Encrypt an unencrypted file
 - `decrypt`: Decrypt an encrypted file

+## Official Documentation & Additional Options
-More actions can be found in the [official documentation](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).
+More actions and syntax reference can be found in the [official documentation](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).

 ## Examples
 ::code-panel